is part of the Informa Markets Division of Informa PLC

 And while consumers are increasingly seeking out functional and fortified products, sensory appeal is still critical.
 Taste cannot be compromised, which can present manufacturers with a challenge.
 For example, while consumers are keen to reduce sugar consumption - 56 % have tried to reduce their intake over the last two years – reduced sugar products are often associated with compromised taste and sensory appeal.
 Similarly, while consumers are looking to maximise their plant protein intake, Hughes believes that taste and cost will remain more influential than volume or the origin of protein.

-Snacking will remain a key growth sector in Africa, in part because of changing mealtime habits and busy lifestyles.
-The key is that consumers do not want snacking to conflict with their wider health goals.
+Snacking will remain a key growth sector in Africa, partly because of changing mealtime habits and busy lifestyles.
+The key is that consumers do not want snacking to conflict with their overall health goals.

-Natural is a phrase that is important to consumers in Africa, and this will continue to drive demand for ‘free from’ claims and more streamlined ingredient claims.
+Natural is a keyword to consumers in Africa, and this will continue to drive demand for ‘free from’ claims and more streamlined ingredient claims.
 “Consumers want assurances,” said Hughes.
 “Some 84 % of consumers say it is important that food and drink is 100 % natural, while 83 % want their products to be additive-free.
 Associated with this, plant-based ingredients will also continue to grow in popularity.”

 Manufacturers should also be looking to fortify products.
-While 44 % of consumers say they are following a diet around the avoidance or moderation of animal produce, some 61 % say they concerned that they are missing out on certain nutrients as a result.
-“This creates opportunities for fortification at a time people looking to maximise their intake of functional ingredients,” said Hughes.
+While 44 % of consumers say they are following a diet around the avoidance or moderation of animal produce, some 61 % say they are concerned that they are missing certain nutrients.
+“This creates opportunities for fortification when the population is looking to maximise their intake of functional ingredients,” said Hughes.
 This could mean fortifying products with ingredients typically found in animal products such as vitamin B12, or boosting functional ingredients found in plants.
-Demand for personalised products is also likely to grow over the next five to ten years, as healthy ageing becomes a bigger concern.
+Demand for personalised products is also likely to grow over the next five to ten years, as healthy ageing becomes an increasing concern.

-This year’s Africa Food Manufacturing exhibition will take place between 29 and 31 May in Egypt.
+This 2023 Food Ingredients Africa exhibition will take place between 28 and 30 May in Egypt.
 More information can be found here.